 Taxi: Taxis are available in cities and in many towns.
 Make sure meters are used, as some taxi drivers will set an exorbitant and arbitrary rate.

-Popular shore excursions at this port of call include city tours (usually focusing on either the historic Old Manila section of the city or the more modern sections of the city) and boat trips to the island-fortress of Corregidor.
+Popular shore excursions at this Cruise Port include city tours (usually focusing on either the historic Old Manila section of the city or the more modern sections of the city) and boat trips to the island-fortress of Corregidor.
 Corregidor is an island located right in the entrance of Manila Bay.
 Over the years it has been the location of many important battles in the history of the Philippines, and is a popular tourist attraction today.